slowernews/wisdom-tldr/README.md

 > *'Pay attention to negative cues: what should have happened but did not.'*

 It is possible to view this as an isolated event or a trend.

--->
+see the obvious: if you're going to be a writer, you should have something to say.-- Adam Robinson (adapted)

+'it doesn't make sense. the gold price is going down. the world makes sense. just not the model. there is some x factor hidden. look for something that doesn't make sense.
+That's where the gold mine is. -- Adam Robinson (adapted)

+I don't try to make sense of the world.
+It's too complicated.
+Instead I watch investors attempting to make sense of it.
+I study them.
+They will be the ones that will make the assets prices move. -- Adam Robinson (adapted) not playing your hand but playing your opponent.

+most important question ever: what do you need to see to change your view? -- Adam Robinson -->